yalanyali/python-cheat-sheet/README.md

 python-cheat-sheet
 ==================

-A simple Python cheat sheet.
+A simple Python script explanation for programmers.